Microsoft Word can make Yearly and Monthly calendars quite easily and they have better configuration options than you might expect.

 Click the Create button.
 You’ll have to enable macros to let this template do it’s thing.

 If you can’t find it in Word’s File | New template list, go to the Office Template library and download from there.

 Microsoft doesn’t give any version info for the template, just ‘Word’.
-It definitely works in Office 2016 and Office 365 for Windows and we’ve had a report that it works in Office 2010.
+It definitely works in Office 2016, 2019 and 2021 as well as Office 365 for Windows.
+We’ve had a report that it works in Office 2010.
 For other versions just download and give it a try.